 So how easy is it to make money while traveling the world?

 Easier than you think.
 When you have no idea how to make money while traveling the world and you don’t know where to look, then it can all seem overwhelming.
-That’s why I’ve dedicated this entire blog to ensuring that you have all the resources available to you to get started.
+That’s why I’ve dedicated this entire blog to ensure that you have all the resources available to you to get started.

 It doesn’t matter what your skills are.
 If it can be done remotely, then there will always be a way to figure out how to do it.
 I’ve even met a radiologist who was working remotely in Thailand!
-Some pharmacists are able to work remotely too, and be location-independent.
+Some pharmacists are able to work remotely too and be location-independent.